 Learning gaps and misconceptions are identified and addressed so that pupils can secure learning domains that will enable them to catch up to meet age related expectations or increasingly work at greater depth.

+Transition processes for disadvantaged pupils are carefully planned and implemented

+Data-driven

-Transition processes for disadvantaged pupils are carefully planned and implemented Data-driven The progress of disadvantaged pupils is discussed at all pupil progress meetings and at key assessment milestones.
+The progress of disadvantaged pupils is discussed at all pupil progress meetings and at key assessment milestones.
 Actions are identified, implemented and regularly reviewed within each assessment phase.

 Accelerated progress must lead to higher attainment within an academic year and key stages.

+Clear, responsive leadership

+A Strategy Group, which includes senior leadership and a governor, review the effectiveness of strategies at the end of each assessment phase.

-Clear, responsive leadership Self-evaluation is rigorous and honest.
+Self-evaluation is rigorous and honest.

 The effectiveness of the strategy is reviewed termly and is based on internal analysis, research and best practice.

 Leaders apply robust quality assurance processes and clear success criteria.

-Deploying staff effectively Both teachers and support staff are deployed flexibly in response to the changing learning needs of disadvantaged pupils.
+Deploying staff effectively

+Both teachers and support staff are deployed flexibly in response to the changing learning needs of disadvantaged pupils.

 Resources are targeted at pupils at risk of underachievement in terms of low and high attainment